Financial accounting and cost accounting with preparation of SSARS No. 21 financial statements

 ∞Transition support from bookkeeping to generally accepted accounting principles

-• Planning for the dramatic changes to the Internal Revenue Code when the Tax Cuts and Jobs Act sunsets on December 31, 2025.
+Planning for the termination of the Tax Cuts and Jobs Act

 SECURE Act basics for inherited IRAs: